borgbackup/borg/docs/quickstart.rst

     info "Pruning repository"

     # Use the `prune` subcommand to maintain 7 daily, 4 weekly and 6 monthly
     # archives of THIS machine.
-The '{hostname}-*' globbing is very important to
+The '{hostname}' matching is very important to
-    # limit prune's operation to this machine's archives and not apply to
+    # limit prune's operation to archives with exactly that name and not apply
-    # other machines' archives also:
+    # to archives with other names also:

     borg prune               \
+        '{hostname}'         \
         --list               \
-        --match-archives 'sh:{hostname}-*'  \
         --show-rc            \
         --keep-daily    7    \
         --keep-weekly   4    \
         --keep-monthly  6

     prune_exit=$?